toz00/Frutaloops/README.md

 come with a js search form to look for what you need

-Scap Tienda Inglesa, Tata, Disco, Devoto
+Scrap Tienda Inglesa, Tata, Disco, Devoto

 #todo: harmonize price and units, sorting...